drbitboy/nat/README.md

 + It knows its own IP address
 + It knows the netmask of the LAN it is connected to
 + Using the netmask, can determine if an IP address is local i.e. is on the same LAN
-+ For all other, non-local, IP addresses, it knows the IP address of a router on the same LAN
++ For all other, non-local, IP addresses, it knows the IP address of a device called a "gateway."

-### A router is a special-purpose host, with multiple network devices on multiple LANs
+### A gateway is a special-purpose host, with multiple network devices on multiple LANs
-+ Routers pass data between LANs in a way that the peer-to-peer nature of networking is maintained
++ Gateways pass data between LANs in a way that the peer-to-peer nature of networking is maintained
-+ Broadcast data does not generally cross LAN boundaries
++ Broadcast data do not cross LAN boundaries

+## General background summary

-This peer-to-peer model, with minimal configuration that can be automated, is perhaps the main reason for the Internet's success and ubiquity:  there is only one fundamental way to connect any host to any other host on the planer.
+This peer-to-peer model, with its minimal, one-time configuration, is perhaps the main reason for the Internet's success and ubiquity:  there is only one fundamental way to connect any two hosts on the planet.

 ## NAT-specific background